NikhilManjunath/Algorithms/05 - Project - Trojan Map/README.md

 std::vector<std::string> Autocomplete(std::string name);
 ```

 We consider the names of nodes as the locations.
-Implement a method to type the partial name of the location and return a list of possible locations with partial name as prefix.
-Please treat uppercase and lower case as the same character.
+Upon typing a partial name of the location, a functionality is implemented that returns a list of possible locations with partial name as prefix.

 Example: